NoToolsNoCraft/partykidz-production-zapier-integration/README.md

 Designed and implemented an automated follow up pipeline using Zapier, improving the operational process involving regularly updating the customers with information about their event reservations.

+This project lasted from February to March 2026.

 ## Authors